 Pine tar has a long history and many uses.
 It has been used for at least six centuries as a ship and rigging preservative.
 Pine tar can be used as a sealer or a stainer.
-It is used to seal and finish lumber seal and preserve fence posts, stain and seal furniture or any wood product such as gun stocks, selving etc. It is a GREAT way to preserve ropes primitive ropes made of hemp, vines or grass.
-Basically any primative cordage.
+It is used to seal and finish lumber seal and preserve fence posts, stain and seal furniture or any wood product such as gun stocks, shelving etc. It is a GREAT way to preserve ropes primitive ropes made of hemp, vines or grass.
+Basically any primitive cordage.

 The first step in making your own pine tar is to find and dead fallen pine tree.
 Take an ax and shave off the bark from some of the limbs.
 Start at the trunk of the tree and work your way towards the ends of the branches.
 When you see the limb wood turn from an orangish color to a more weathered white color go ahead and cut the limb there and discard the white portion all the way to the tip.
 You are interested in the section that is orangish.
 So next cut off the remainder of the limb at the trunk and save this portion of the limb.
 The orange color indicates that the limb still contains recoverable resins to make your tar.
 So go ahead and collect a fair amount of the wood from your fallen pine tree.

 For some reason it is best to use dried wood from a dead tree.
 This seems counter intuitive to me.
-I would think that a green piece of pine would be preferrable, but apparently that is not the case.
+I would think that a green piece of pine would be preferable, but apparently that is not the case.
 Actually the tree doesn't have to be dead, sometimes you can reach the lower dead limbs of a live tree and use them.
 Just be sure the wood hasn't decayed to much and lost its orangish color.
 The old dead branches that break and crumble easily are not what you want to use.

 Best Wood For Pine Tar "Fatwood"!